 Are Traditional Schools Really Better?

-Want to know one big difference between the University of Phoenix and the University of Washington, other than location?
+Want to know one big difference between Kaplan University and the University of Washington, other than location?
 One is a for-profit university, while the other is nonprofit.
 What’s the difference, and why does it matter?

-Nonprofit universities are generally traditional 4-year educational institutions (like the University of Washington), while for-profit schools are career, vocational and technology-focused institutions (such as the University of Phoenix).
+Nonprofit universities are generally traditional 4-year educational institutions (like the University of Washington), while for-profit schools are career, vocational and technology-focused institutions (such as Kaplan University).
 Unlike nonprofit universities, for-profit universities are run like a business by revenue-seeking companies, and are usually backed by investors.

 Proponents of for-profit universities assert that these schools are making education—and the success education brings—more accessible to all types of people by creating multiple campus branches and offering online degree programs.
 They are re-defining who can be a student by greatly expanding educational opportunities.

 On the other hand, critics argue that for-profit universities ignore the fundamental purpose of an educational institution, which is to educate its students, not turn a profit.
 These critics worry that knowledge is compromised when learning institutions become primarily moneymaking institutions.